BDooley11/dobble/README.md

 # dobble

-Program to play the popular card game dobble.
-Requirements emoji, random
+Program to play the popular card game dobble using OOP principles Requirements emoji, random